zinklan/secret-spot/README.md

 # About me

+Titanfall2 movement player, used to play some competitive contest in Titanfall2 community

-Titanfall2 movement player, over 4000hrs playtime in two main account (PS4 & PC)
+Over 4000hrs playtime in two main account (PS4 & PC)

-use Mnk, controller before (over)
+use Mnk now, controller before (shame to say this but I need to be honest)

+I got some dead mental in some occasions in the game,if it bother you. sry about that

 # Files for better game experience